Jack Clement: Later life and death

 In November 2003, Clement performed his song made famous by Johnny Cash, "Guess Things Happen That Way", on CMT's Johnny Cash Memorial Tribute concert TV special.

 He recorded a second solo album, Guess Things Happen That Way, in 2004.
 His documentary, Cowboy Jack's Home Movies was named Best Documentary at the 2005 Nashville Film Festival.
 In 2005, a documentary about Clement, Shakespeare Was a Big George Jones Fan, was created by Robert Gordon and Morgan Neville.
 It was pieced together from Clement's home videos and interviews with peers, including Jerry Lee Lewis and Bono, and released on DVD in 2007.

 Clement hosted a weekly program on Sirius XM's Outlaw Country channel.

 He was inducted into the Rockabilly Hall of Fame, the Memphis Music Hall of Fame and the Music City Walk of Fame.

 On June 25, 2011, a fire destroyed his home and studio on Belmont Boulevard in Nashville.
 Clement was unhurt, but many priceless recordings and memorabilia were lost.
 On April 10, 2013, it was announced he would be inducted into the Country Music Hall of Fame.

 Clement died at his home in Nashville on August 8, 2013.
 He had suffered from liver cancer.
 He had a daughter, Alison, also a singer and writer; and a son, Niles, an engineer and photographer.

+Personal life

+Clement married Sharon L. Johnson in the late 1950s, the younger sister of country musician Jessi Colter.
+They would later divorce.